-This simple technique works by creating an element with a proportion that matches the video and then sizing and positioning the video
+Create an element with a proportion that matches the video and then size and position the video

 <iframe> to fill that space.